CodeByFelix/SmartFace/README.md

 ## Features
 - Detects faces in images and videos
-- Predicts emotions such as Angry, Happy, Sad, Neutral, etc.
+- Predicts emotions such as Angry, Disgust, Fear, Happy, Neutral, Sad, and Surprise.
 - Draws bounding boxes and labels emotions on detected faces
 - Supports real-time emotion detection via webcam